omerkocadayi/DES_Encryption/README.md

 # DES Encryption with simple interface
 *** *There is an exe formatted application in the 'des_exe.zip' file.
-    You can also use it to run the program directly.*
+You can use it to run the program directly.*

 ## How does it work ?